Terrain with Rapier physics

 />

-1. Wrap in a fixed <RigidBody>.
+.
 We don’t want this terrain to respond to gravity and fall downwards when rapier physics simulation begins.

 <RigidBody type={'fixed'}>